Evantilton/redux-feedback-loop/INSTRUCTIONS.md

 # Redux Feedback Loop

->Do not clone this repository.
+{X}>Do not clone this repository.
 Instead, download the zip, extract the contents, create a new GitHub repository and `git init`, `git add .`, `git commit -m "initial commit - base project"` and add your remote.
 Please do this before you leave for the day.

 **PLEASE COMMENT YOUR CODE.**

 "And my last reminder of the day, which is my last reminder of every day, is...?" - Luke

  For this assignment, you will be creating a feedback form modeled after Prime's system.
 Feedback will be collected over 4 views.
 In a separate review page, display the current feedback values and a submit button. and when all steps are complete, your app will save the feedback in the database.

+ View 1:
+ View 2:
+ View 3:
+ View 4:

 ### SETUP